BecksHookham/jobs_boards.md/README.md

 To see a comprehensive list of recommended jobs boards, [scroll down](#Recommended-Jobs-Boards)

 Please remember to include Apprenticeships in your job search.
 The most comprehensive place to find them is the [Government Apprenticeship website](https://www.gov.uk/apply-apprenticeship).
-If you need a reminder of eligibility criteria, we made a [video explainer](https://youtu.be/UMZ-gJYmBFw)

 Right at the bottom of this page, you'll find more [search hacks](#Search-Hacks).